 The LORE School is a law and arts organisation that seeks to provide legal literacy to communities who typically find the law inaccessible, through creative and nature-based teaching, advocacy and research.

-The LORE School is a research-based organisation, with legal expertise in the fields of public, environmental and property law, and human rights.
+It is a research-based organisation, with legal expertise in the fields of public, environmental and property law, and human rights.

 We engage with communities of all ages, from children, to young people, to the elderly; and of all backgrounds, particularly economically, culturally and socially marginalised groups in the UK.
 We run courses, workshops, events, advocacy and research-based projects that seek to give access to justice and ways of understanding the law as a form of empowerment.